EVERY YOUTH DESERVES A TRAINED LEADER

 Welcome to Scouting!
 Within the first two months of joining you should complete Basic Training.
 Basic Training for all Cub Scout Leaders consists of two courses: Youth Protection Training and Position-Specific Training.
 Youth Protection Training is required for all volunteers prior to registration and must be taken every two years

 Welcome to Scouting!
 Within the first two months of joining you should complete Basic Training.
-Basic Training for all Boy Scout Leaders consists of two courses: Youth Protection Training and Position-Specific Training.
+Basic Training for all Scouts BSA Leaders consists of two courses: Youth Protection Training and Position-Specific Training.
 Youth Protection Training is required for all volunteers prior to registration and must be taken every two years.

 Trained leaders impact the quality of programs, leader tenure, youth tenure, safety, and a whole lot more.
 All adults involved in Venturing are required to take Youth Protection Training; in addition, Crew Advisors, Associate Advisors and Crew Committee members should complete position-specific training.